Frequent Questions

 All you need to know about the program goals, and why this program is right for you.

-This flight training program is designed by aviation training consultants, including current and former airline pilots, flight instructors, and esteemed aviation professionals with extensive experience in the EU, US, India, Indonesia, Malaysia, Singapore, and Hong Kong.
+This flight training program is designed by Aerocadet's aviation career training and employment mentors, all of whom are current airline pilots flying for major airlines, with a strong understanding of current aviation employment market.
 These experts understand the challenges that newly qualified commercial pilots face after completing their training.
 Leveraging their vast industry knowledge, this program equips graduates with the skills and experience needed to overcome such obstacles with confidence.

-What sets this program apart is its commitment to providing high-quality, internationally recognized EASA/ICAO and FAA/ICAO pilot licenses while also offering up to 5 years of guaranteed, highly-paid flight instructor internship to build the initial flight time, start paying off the student loan, and building an impressive resume for the airline employment applications with the leading airlines around the World.
+What sets this program apart is its commitment to providing high-quality, internationally recognized EASA/ICAO and FAA/ICAO pilot licenses while also offering up to 5 years of guaranteed, highly-paid flight instructor internship to build the initial flight time, start paying off the student loan, and building an impressive resume for the airline employment applications with the leading airlines around the World, including the EU.

 Following this phase, pilots gain access to a unique international internship with Global Air BVI in the Caribbean, where they will reposition EU-registered propeller aircraft worldwide as ferry pilots, or FAA registered jets, if pilots complete phase 5 of training (see below).
+In addition, pilots can transition to employment with top airlines in the Middle East (like our flyDubai career pathway program); or airlines in the EU - for those who complete 3.5 years of EU internship.
 This comprehensive program ensures graduates develop the experience and credentials needed to succeed in the global aviation industry.
+Alternatively, pilots may opt to take advantage of our Pathway to flyDubai program, specially designed to ensure that our graduates take and pass the flyDubai Second Officer assessments and get on the way of their pilot careers with the leading airlines in the Middle East.

 This program offers licensing to the well-respected and renouwned EASA (European Aviation Safety Agency) Restricted Airline Transport Pilot License, allowing employment with most EU and International Airlines as First Officers.